samjschapiro/samjschapiro.github.io/_pages/about.md

 I am a third year undergraduate in the [Department of Computer Science](https://www.cs.illinois.edu) at the [University of Illinois, Urbana-Champaign](https://www.illinois.edu), where I am fortunate to be advised by [Prof. Han Zhao](https://hanzhaoml.github.io/).

-My research interests are broadly in machine learning theory, domain adaptation, and generalization.
-My overarching goal is to close the gap between the theory and practice of generalization
+My research interests are in machine learning theory, generalization, and reinforcement learning.
+Currently, I am working towards closing the gap between the theory and practice of generalization.